GROUP BY and HAVING clauses

 JPQL supports the five aggregate functions of SQL:

-• COUNT - returns a long value representing the number of elements.
+• COUNT: Returns a long value that represents the number of elements.

-• AVG - returns the average of numeric values as a double value.
+• AVG: Returns the average of numeric values as a double.

-The following query counts for every letter the number of countries with names that start with that letter and the number of different currencies that are used by these countries:
+For each starting letter, the following query counts the number of countries whose names start with that letter and the number of distinct currencies that those countries use:

 SELECT SUBSTRING(c.name, 1, 1), COUNT(c), COUNT(DISTINCT c.currency)